Richard Joseph Malone: Priesthood

-Malone was ordained to the priesthood for the Archdiocese of Boston by Archbishop Humberto Medeiros on May 20, 1972.
+Malone was ordained to the priesthood at the Cathedral of the Holy Cross in Boston for the Archdiocese of Boston by Archbishop Humberto Medeiros on May 20, 1972.
 After his ordination, Malone served as associate pastor of St. Patrick Parish in Stoneham, Massachusetts, until 1974.

 Malone taught at St. Clement High School in Medford, Massachusetts, (1974–1976) and at Xaverian Brothers High School in Westwood, Massachusetts (1976–1979), where he also served as a chaplain.
 In 1979, Malone joined the faculty of St. John Seminary, teaching religious and theological studies and serving as registrar and dean until 1990.
 In addition to his duties at the seminary, Malone also worked as a part-time chaplain at Wellesley College and Regis College, and as a teacher at Emmanuel College.
 Malone obtained his Doctor of Theology degree from Boston University in 1981, and his Licentiate of Sacred Theology from the Weston Jesuit School of Theology in Weston in 1990.

 Malone was assigned to the Harvard-Radcliffe Catholic Student Center in 1990 as well as chaplain of St. Paul Parish in Cambridge, Massachusetts.
 Within the archdiocese, he was appointed director of the Office of Religious Education in 1993 and secretary for education in 1995.
 He is a Fourth Degree member of the Knights of Columbus, and a knight commander with Star of the Order of the Holy Sepulchre.

 Auxiliary Bishop of Boston

-On January 27, 2000, Malone was appointed as an auxiliary bishop of the Archdiocese of Boston and titular bishop of Aptuca by Pope John Paul II.
-He received his episcopal consecration on March 1, 2001, from Cardinal Bernard Law, with Bishops William Murphy and John Boles as co-consecrators.
+On January 27, 2000, Malone was appointed as an auxiliary bishop of Boston and titular bishop of Aptuca by Pope John Paul II.
+He received his episcopal consecration at the Cathedral of the Holy Cross on March 1, 2001, from Cardinal Bernard Law, with Bishops William Murphy and John Boles as co-consecrators.

 Bishop of Portland

-John Paul II appointed Malone as the eleventh bishop of the Diocese of Portland on February 10, 2004, he was installed on March 31, 2004.
+John Paul II appointed Malone as the eleventh bishop of Portland on February 10, 2004, he was installed on March 31, 2004.
 In September 2011, Malone was named as chairman of the Committee on Evangelization and Catechesis of the United States Conference of Catholic Bishops (USCCB).
 He also produced and hosted programs for CatholicTV.